luuptek/luuptek-starter-plugins/readme.md

 - No parameters
 - Use to define notification, if you don't have ACF Pro activated.

+`disable_acf_warning`
+- Return true/false
+- Use to disable no acf warning (this is handy in projects were ACF is not needed anymore)

 `luuptek_disable_comments`
 - Return true/false
 - comments are disable automatically (true)